-SSMEN The centre must provide the candidates with access to computers with excel or similar project software to complete the gantt chart and PowerPoint (or similar) to produce presentation.
-The gantt chart must be submitted on no bigger than an A3 sheet is should include activities and duration in respective of the chart.
-The presentation must be presented to an audience (a minimum of three people who may be tutors/peers) and witness statement must be submitted.
-In the interest of exam conditions; if peece are present. candidates will have to have completed and handed in their work before presentations.
-The duration of the presentation is not included in the assessmer the presentation should be submitted, including printed copies of slides to a makin m of 30 slides.
+The centre must provide the candidates with access to computers with excel or similar project software to complete the gantt chart and PowerPoint (or similar) to produce the presentation.
+The gantt chart must be submitted on no bigger than an A3 sheet.
+This should include activities and duration in respective of the chart.
+The presentation must be presented to an audience (a minimum of three people who may be tutors/peers) and a witness statement must be submitted.
+In the interest of exam conditions; if peers are present, candidates will have to have completed and handed in their work before presentations.
+The duration of the presentation is not included in the assessment time.
+The presentation should be submitted, including printed copies of slides to a maximum of 30 slides.

-The centre must provide the candidates with access to wing equipment and a copy of the site location plan to detail their proposals.
-Access to research on storage should also be provided and suitable books available in the ass sment room.
+The centre must provide the candidates with access to drawing equipment and a copy of the site location plan to detail their proposals.
+Access for research on storage should also be provided and suitable books available in the assessment room.

-The centre must provide access to tech information, Building Regulations Approved Documents and construction material literature.
+The centre must provide access to technical information, Building Regulations Approved Documents and construction materials literature.

-This task may be completed us hanual drawing or Computer Aided Design where make manual drawing equipment available to the candidates. available.
-The centre must
+This task may be completed using manual drawing or Computer Aided Design where available.
+The centre must make manual drawing equipment available to the candidates.